Combodo/sample-portal-new-theme-purple/README.md

 # Sample portal new theme purple

+Please rename the extension
-Here are some themes from www.bootswatch.com that you can try.
-Simply change the css file name in datamodel.sample-portal-new-theme.xml
+To apply your css simply change the css file name in datamodel.sample-portal-new-theme.xml